Plug and Play Active Learning for Object Detection: Conclusion

 \section{Conclusion}

-This work introduces \ourmethodIntro, an effective two-stage active learning algorithm for object detection.
-In the first stage, we propose \ourUncetaintySample~to select a candidate pool of uncertain samples, and in the second stage we select a diverse and representative active learning query set using the proposed \ourSim.
-The experiments show \ourmethodShort~can generalise well and outperform previous works in various architectures and datasets.
+We introduce a two-stage active learning algorithm for object detection.
+In the first stage, we propose \ourUncetaintySample~to select a candidate pool of uncertain samples, and in the second stage we select a diverse query set using \ourSim.
+We show our method can generalise well and outperform previous works in various architectures and datasets.